 - 1. Developing a realistic comprehensive HRH plan (including an implementation plan) that includes a minimum HR requirement for the different types of health facilities, taking into account the fiscal space of the state. - 2.
 Recruiting based on the implementation plan (including incentives to retain).

 Health Financing

-The State Government should increase its allocation to health and gradually work towards \$29\(N12,000 approx.) per capita and invest more in health insurance.
+The state should sustain the budgetary allocation and release to health and work towards \$29(N12,000 approx.) per capita.

 Health Insurance